bootdotdev/blog/content/golang/merge-sort-golang.md

 ## Merge sort Big-O complexity

 Merge sort has a complexity of `O(n*log(n))`.
 Don't be fooled because there aren't an explicit number of for-loops to count in the code.
 In merge sort's case, the number of recursive function calls is important.

+## Is it useful in job interviews

+If you're preparing for a [golang job interview](https://www.golanginterview.dev/questions/), it's important to be ready for algorithms questions.
+That doesn't mean you need to have all the sorting algorithms memorized, but you should at least understand the most common ones and be familiar with their big o runtimes.